jefftranter/68000/drdobbs/random/README.md

-This is the source for "A Pseudo Random-Number Generator" by Michaal
+This is the source for "A Pseudo Random-Number Generator" by Michael
 P. McLaughlin from Dr. Dobb's Toolbook of 68000 Programming.

 It has been modified slightly to compile with the VASM assembler.